-- 1. Drain screw - Add the correct amount of oil through the filler hole.
+- 1. Oil changer - 6.
+Add the correct amount of oil through the filler hole.
 Put back the filler cap and the dipstick.
 NOTICE: Overfilling the oil could cause leakage or damage.
 If the oil level is above the upper level mark, drain until the level meets the specified capacity.
 [ECM01850]